 Your input is important as MDOT considers the impacts the improvements would have on the human and natural environments.

-To comment on the study, please write to:
+To comment on the study, contact:

 Public Hearings Officer

 Lansing, MI 48909